 Once you have installed it, go to your website and click on the Page Analytics app on top of your Chrome browser, and it should show that you have successfully installed it.

 However, you will need an account and have Analytics code installed on your website as the basic prerequisite to using Google Heat Map.

-3. Analyze your website heat map
+3. Analyze your website with Google Analytics heatmap

 You can start using the Heatmap on your website by clicking on the Message Bubble icon, and it will show you the percentage of clicks threshold you get on each of the elements on your site.